What are the signs that someone is depressed?

 Supporting someone who is showing signs of depression

 If someone is displaying signs that they may be depressed, make the time to talk to them.
-Even if you are uncertain of whether or not they do have depression, it is a conversation worth having.
+Even if you are uncertain of whether or not they do have depression, it is a conversation worth having to help someone with depression.

 Let them know that you love them and don’t want to see them suffer.
 Say that it’s something that you can work through together, and inform them of how they can seek help when they’re ready.
 When encouraging them to see their doctor, let them know that you will help them to prepare for the appointment so they know what to say and what questions to ask.
 You may also want to check if they want you to go with them.